nystudio107/craft-retour/docs/docs/shortlinks.md

 In the above example, anyone visiting `https://example.com/promo` will be redirected to `https://example.com/my-first-blog`.

-If a short link field is left blank, the corresponding redirect will be deleted.
+* If a Short Link field is left blank, the corresponding redirect will be deleted.
+* A Short Link will be enabled and disabled with the element's status

-For multi-site setups, if you want different short links for each site, ensure you set the field propagation appropriately.
+* For multi-site setups, if you want different short links for each site, ensure you set the field propagation appropriately.

 If you need multiple short links for a given entry, you can create  multiple Short Link fields and add them to the field layout, or you can use a Short Link field in a Matrix block: